Opportunities for Young Men - Camps

 It is important that student's camps are paid in full before his camp departs.
 Payments can be made in instalments on the Parent Portal which has been loaded onto your sons account at the start of the year.
 Cheques made payable to Auckland Grammar School can be paid directly to the Finance Office.
 All consent forms should also be taken to the Finance Office.

 The School wishes to ensure that no student should miss out on camp due to financial hardship.
-If payment presents a problem, please get in touch with Mrs Karen Blank in the Finance Office via email or phone (09) 623 5400 ext.
+If payment presents a problem, please get in touch with the Finance Office via email or phone (09) 623 5400 ext.
 425, so the situation can be discussed and an alternative schedule of payment can be arranged.

 Students will be given instruction in outdoor safety and survival.
 They will participate in a range of activities which are selected daily in accordance with weather conditions.
 Activities include caving, tramping the Tongariro Crossing, white water rafting on the Tongariro River, gorge walking, rock climbing and abseiling.
 They may learn basic navigation skills, undertake the High Ropes Course and will camp out overnight at some stage during the camp.